 First destination data, detailing the employment students secure having graduated from the University will be monitored and evaluated to see if particular groups of students from under represented groups develop better career paths than others.

 Counselling and advice for students relating to discrimination, harassment and bullying will be available from the Student Wellbeing Office and the Harassment Advisors.

-- Age (no change from previous legislation), this is the only protected characteristic that allows employers to justify direct discrimination
+- Age.
+This is the only protected characteristic that allows employers to justify direct discrimination

-- Disability (new definitions and changes), a person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+- Disability.
+A person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.